salizzar/gordon/README.md

 Of course, [fpm-cookery](https://github.com/bernd/fpm-cookery) is another great tool to approach building as a simple recipe.

+Of course, [foreman](https://github.com/ddollar/foreman) is a great tool to handle Procfile-based applications and have the amazing feature of export to init files (systemd, runit, inittab).

 But, unfortunately, create recipes for each application can be boring and repetitive.
 You need to create init files (inittab, systemd, etc) for each project and, if a webserver changes (example: from Thin to Unicorn) you need to change script again, again and again.